On this page you will find definitions of common knitting terms used in knitting patterns.

 Circular Needles

 Knitting needles consisting of a pair of short, straight or slightly bent needles attached to a flexible cord.
-Circular needles may be used in place of straight needles as long as work is not joined.

-Contrasting Color
+Contrasting Colour

 Decrease